 The Group manages its capital structure and adjusts this when deemed necessary after changes in the economic conditions.
-To maintain or adjust the capital structure, the Group can issue new shares, pay back capital to shareholders or adjust the dividend-policy.
+To maintain or adjust the capital structure, the Group can issue new shares, pay back capital to shareholders or adjust the dividend policy.
+In the case of AND, the shareholders' equity qualifies as share capital according to the IFRS definition.
+For the dividend policy, reference is made to the section containing information on AND shares on page 7.

-6.42 Rental and operational lease agreements
+6.42 Rental and operating lease agreements

-The amounts owed under rental and operational lease agreements fall due as follows:
+The amounts owed under rental and operating lease agreements fall due as follows:

-2014 2013
+2015 2014

-< 1 year 181 183
+< 1 jaar 157 181

-1 - 5 years 388 80
+1 - 5 jaar 271 388

-5 years - -
+5 jaar - -

-Total 569 263
+Total 428 569

-The Group rents buildings and vehicles under operational leases.
-A charge of € 233,000 was recognised in the profit and loss account for the financial year 2014 in respect of operational leases (2013: € 227,000).
+The Group rents buildings and vehicles under operating leases.
+A charge of €200,000 was recognised in the profit and loss account for the financial year 2015 in respect of operating leases (2014: €233,000).